Your travel guide to Manchester city centre.

 The city centre mixes historic and new architecture rather well.
 In amongst ugly 70s blocks are gems such as the Charles Barry-designed, Grade I-listed Manchester Art Gallery, or its neighbour, the diminutive neo-Classical Portico Library.
 Close by, the Central Library’s £48m redevelopment is nearing completion; the library is scheduled to reopen in March 2014.
 Next door to that is Alfred Waterhouse’s splendid Victorian Gothic Town Hall, fronted by Albert Square.
 Every year the square gets stuffed full with small wooden stalls, overseen by a giant, luminous Santa, as part of Manchester’s Christmas markets.

 Not far away, the Bridgewater Hall, home to The Hallé orchestra, is one of the finest such concert halls in Europe.
 Purpose-built in the 1990s, it floats on earthquake-proof isolation bearings that mute all external noise – handy given the trams rattling past.
 Nearby are The Briton’s Protection and Peveril of the Peak, two of Manchester’s finest traditional pubs; Manchester Central, a conference centre housed in a converted railway station; and the lavish Midland Hotel, its terracotta and polished granite exterior hinting at the £1m it cost to build back in 1903.

 Some buildings combine old and new in one go: The Royal Exchange is a former Victorian trading hall that became a theatre in 1973.
-It was severely damaged by the 1996 bomb, underwent a £32m redevelopment and reopened two years later with a seven-sided glass and steel theatre in the round that squats inside the Great Hall.
-Today it’s one of the most celebrated theatres in the country.
+It was severely damaged by the 1996 bomb, underwent a £32m redevelopment and reopened two years later with a seven-sided glass and steel theatre in the round that hangs from the pillars inside the Great Hall.
+Today, it’s one of the most celebrated theatres in the country.

 Manchester Art Gallery continues the trend: it benefitted from a £35m extension in 2002, which enabled it to display an outstanding Victorian collection alongside regularly changing contemporary exhibitions.
 The gallery is led by Maria Balshaw, also director of the Whitworth: under her leadership both institutions’ once-sleepy programmes have been given a welcome shot in the arm.
-The National Football Museum, meanwhile, is the new cultural kid on the block, opening in 2012.
-It attracted 100,000 visitors in its first six weeks, proving that it can more than hold its own.
+The National Football Museum, meanwhile, is one of the newer cultural kids on the block.
+It opened in 2012 and attracted 350,000 visitors in its first nine months, proving that it can more than hold its own.

 Opposite is a slice of medieval Manchester: the cathedral, which dates back to 1215 (and is currently the focus of a much needed renovation project) and the 15th-century Chetham’s Library.
 Its glorious, ancient interior would make it noteworthy alone, but it is also where Friederich Engels and Karl Marx, appalled by the living conditions of the city’s Industrial Revolution workers, penned one of the most influential political texts ever written, The Communist Manifesto.

 For most visitors, and despite Marx’s efforts, the centre’s main attraction is shopping.
 Close to the cathedral is the curiously-named Hanging Ditch Wine Merchants, while the city centre has everything from mainstream retailers to the luxury shops along King Street, from specialist markets to the wincingly expensive concessions that line New Cathedral Street.
 It is almost impossible not to buy something you never knew you needed, whether you’re perambulating through the 18th-century St Ann’s Square or strolling past Kendals (properly known as House of Fraser).

 When it comes to eating and drinking, you will be spoiled for choice.
-Behind Manchester Art Gallery, on Faulkner Street, you’ll find Chinatown, packed with everything from Teppanyaki bars to Vietnamese bubble tea cafes.
+Behind Manchester Art Gallery, on Faulkner Street, you’ll find Chinatown, packed with everything from Teppanyaki bars to bubble tea cafes.
 Favourites include Chinese & Thai at Pacific, fiery Szechwan at Red Chilli, Vietnamese from I am Pho and the cavernous dining area at Little Yang Sing.
 Or for a quick snack, buy a pork bun at Ho’s Bakery.

 Traditionalists should head to Sam’s Chophouse, an atmospheric pub described by The Guardian as “a Victorian fantasy meets Hogwarts,” and its new sister restaurant, Albert Square Chop House.
 The cluster of luxury hotels near Piccadilly Station host some of the city’s most exciting kitchens, including Michael Caines at Abode, while other upscale dinners can be had at San Carlo Cicchetti, 63 Degrees and Simon Rogan’s new venture, Mr Cooper’s House and Garden at The Midland.

 As for pubs, there are too many to mention, though Manchester’s collection runs to curiosities like the miniscule Circus Tavern, Manchester’s smallest pub, or The Temple, a former underground public toilet block immortalised in Elbow’s song Grounds for Divorce.
 There are great real ale pubs, too, such as The City Arms on Kennedy Street.
 The canalside tables of the Gay Village are always lively, with bars serving as cafes during the day and filling up after dark.
 Some may recognise Via Fossa from Queer as Folk, though we like Taurus, a village stalwart with its own theatre programme, and the gorgeously appointed Molly House.